 5G technology development is a gradually mature process.
 Therefore, the 5G core network needs to be constructed and deployed in multiple phases.
 It needs to fully consider the O&M and management capabilities of 5G and the existing network, to achieve the convergence and gradual evolution of 5G network and 2/3/4G network.

-Exploration period of 5G network construction
+--Exploration stage of 5G network construction

 In the stage that 5G network begins to be used, the LTE terminal and NR terminal will coexist in the network for a long time.
-At the beginning, a large proportion is the LTE terminal, and a small proportion is the NR terminal; 5G network begins to be deployed in the some local areas.
+At the beginning, a large proportion is the LTE terminal, and a small proportion is the NR terminal; 5G networks begin to be deployed in the some local areas.
 The 4G/5G convergent deployment networking mode is the best way to meet user network experience.

 At this stage, the initial deployment of the 5G network may focus on urban areas with high capacity requirements, to meet the access of friendly users or test users.
 As time goes on, the coverage will extend to areas with low user density.